Mini-Trampoline and Sagging Muscles

-One Lady wrote me: Hi Tonya, I just read your article about facial exercises.
+One correspondent wrote me: Hi Tonya, I just read your article about facial exercises.
 I was wondering if rebounding on a mini-trampoline would be good or bad for facial muscles.
 I have heard that it has an anti-aging effect, but I also heard that aerobic exercise can cause sagging.
 What do you think?

 Physics can help explain the quandary!